 You’ve optimized your website for SEO and users, and your website is getting lots of traffic.
 So why aren’t any of them becoming active customers?
-You don’t have calls-to-action (CTAs).
+You're making a common digital marketing mistake: You don’t have calls to action (CTAs).

 “CTAs serve as transitions between the phases of the buyer’s journey, motivating your audience to take real steps toward becoming a customer or client,” Nessman says.
 “They tell your potential leads what to do next.
 And if you tell them, they’ll typically do it.”

 Your website’s homepage is your first — and possibly your last — chance to attract your audience.
 It might be the most beautifully designed homepage, but if it doesn’t clearly communicate in one short glance where users are, what your company does, and what users can do at your site, then you’ll probably never see that potential customer again.

 Social media is not just a platform for you to blast out messages about your company.
 It’s a place for you to connect with your audience.
 Facebook even changed its algorithm to encourage meaningful interactions between people and brands.

 Instead of focusing on quantity, make sure the content you’re publishing connects with your audience on a deeper level.

 “Think of social media as the place where you can interact with your audience and be helpful,” Nessman says.

 6. Content Isn’t Generating Leads